tompittson/katacoda-scenarios/kubernetes-interaction/step3.md

 View the pod object `kubectl get pod step3-pod -o yaml`{{execute}}

+> The kubectl command to create the pod completed successfully even though the cluster does not have any worker nodes.
+The success is only signifying the successful creation of the object in the Kubernetes API.
+The creation of the containers and networking configuration can never be completed as shown in the status which shows the pod is *Unschedulable*.

 You can also view the object definition before it is created using the *--dry-run=client* flag.

 `kubectl run step3-pod2 --image=busybox:latest --dry-run=client -o yaml`{{execute}}